 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers North Carolina employment discrimination.
 Federal laws apply to all employees in the United States.
 The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information.
 The federal law applies to most employers with at least 15 employees ((20 employees in age discrimination cases).
 Most labor unions and employment agencies are also covered.
 The federal laws apply to all types of work situations, including hiring, firing, promotions, harassment, training, wages, and benefits.
 Read below to learn more about North Carolina employment law and how the law protects you.

 1. What kinds of discrimination are against state law in North Carolina?

-The North Carolina Equal Employment Practices Act makes it illegal for an employer to discriminate on the basis of race, religion, color, national origin, age, sex, HIV/AIDS results for current employees, or handicap (disability).
-A the 1992 Retaliatory Employment Discrimination Act makes it illegal for an employer to discriminate on the basis of traits for sickle cell or hemoglobin C, or other genetic information.
+The North Carolina Equal Employment Practices Act and other state statutes make it illegal for an employer to discriminate on the basis of race, religion, color, national origin, age, sex, HIV/AIDS results for current employees, or handicap (disability).
+The 1992 Retaliatory Employment Discrimination Act makes it illegal for an employer to discriminate on the basis of traits for sickle cell or hemoglobin C, or other genetic information.
 None of these laws provide a specific remedy, so the only way to enforce them is through a lawsuit in court based on the “common law.”